 and Wilton's cake caddy, which I got from Joann http://www.joann.com/cake-caddy/5717806.html#q=cake%2Bcaddy&start=1, for about $10 (don't forget to use your coupons!)

 - Sometimes Amazon is out of stock, they do seem to have it in at this time.
-I know for sure that the nutrichef PKFD14 (and 14BK) are not the right size for the caddy, but perhaps it will work with Westinghouse http://amzn.to/2Bsxth4 or Rosewill http://amzn.to/2HdMbJj.
+I know for sure that the nutrichef PKFD14 (and 14BK) is not the right size for the caddy, someone commented that the Westinghouse http://amzn.to/2Bsxth4 is not either.
+Perhaps the Rosewill http://amzn.to/2HdMbJj will work?

 - You could use Dr. Boo's Filament Dryer Spacers https://www.thingiverse.com/thing:2797196 with a 5-star Chef Food Dehydrator, but since the walls are not clear, you won't be able to see how much filament you have left.

 The only other thing you need is 2 #4 x 5/8" pan head screws, maybe spare thermal fuses and 1/2" rubber stoppers (see below in Tips).
 If you want suggestions for other dehydrators and tops, look on Tinkerman's original dehydrator page: https://www.thingiverse.com/thing:1618037

 I didn't mess with CreativeTools' duster, the filament is in an enclosed space, not likely to gather dust.
 My snoot is intended for a PC4-M6 Male Straight Pneumatic Connector.
 The PTFE tube keeps the air from reaching the filament before it reaches the printer and keeps the filament from crimping.